Into the Blue: 10 Days Diving Raja Ampat's Underwater Kingdom

 What Stays With You

-Every reef I'd previously loved — the Maldives, Komodo, the Red Sea — felt like a facsimile.
-A partial rendering.
-Raja Ampat showed me what a healthy, thriving, unmolested reef system looks like, and the contrast with everywhere else was heartbreaking.
+Every reef previously loved — the Maldives, Komodo, the Red Sea — reads afterward like a partial rendering.
+Raja Ampat shows what a healthy, thriving, unmolested reef system looks like, and the contrast resets the standard.

 This is what the ocean is supposed to be.
 The fact that it still exists — protected by community-managed marine parks, funded by tourist entry fees, patrolled by local rangers — is both miraculous and fragile.

-The 1,000,000 IDR marine park permit felt like the best money I've ever spent.
+The 1,000,000 IDR marine park permit is the best money on the whole trip.
 It funds the conservation apparatus that keeps these reefs alive.
 Pay it happily.
-For a different perspective, consider the Maldives as well.
-Travelers who enjoy this often also love Lombok.

 Raja Ampat is not a vacation.
 It's a recalibration.
 It changes your understanding of what the underwater world can be, and that understanding doesn't fade.
-Two years later, I close my eyes and see Melissa's Garden — the table corals stretching toward the blue, the damselfish rising and falling like breath, and the feeling that I was witnessing something that most humans alive will never see.
-If you're exploring the region, Palawan offers a compelling comparison.
-For a different perspective, consider the Great Barrier Reef as well.
+Years later, close your eyes and Melissa's Garden returns — the table corals stretching toward the blue, the damselfish rising and falling like breath, and the sense of witnessing something that most people alive will never see.

 That's worth the 12-hour journey.
 Every minute of it.